Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows median income in Deagon SA2 is $56,530 and average income is $67,648.
-Nationally, the median income is lower at $55,645 with an average of $70,520.
-By September 2025, estimated median income in Deagon would be approximately $64,439 based on Wage Price Index growth of 13.99% since financial year 2022; the estimated average income by then is $77,112.
-Census 2021 data ranks Deagon's household, family and personal incomes modestly between the 41st and 55th percentiles.
-Income brackets show that 29.4% of individuals earn $1,500 - 2,999 annually.
-Housing affordability pressures are severe with only 82.5% of income remaining after housing costs, ranking at the 40th percentile.
-Deagon's SEIFA income ranking places it in the 5th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that median income in Deagon SA2 is $56,530 and average income stands at $67,648.
+This contrasts with Greater Brisbane's median income of $55,645 and average income of $70,520.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated current incomes would be approximately $64,439 (median) and $77,112 (average) as of September 2025.
+Census 2021 income data shows that household, family, and personal incomes in Deagon rank modestly between the 41st and 55th percentiles.
+Income brackets indicate that 29.4% of individuals earn $1,500 - $2,999, aligning with the metropolitan region where this cohort represents 33.3%.
+Housing affordability pressures are severe, with only 82.5% of income remaining, ranking at the 40th percentile.
+The area's SEIFA income ranking places it in the 5th decile.

 Frequently Asked Questions - Income